ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** When you realize you've made a mistake, take immediate steps to correct it. — Dalai Lama
+> **Citacao:** Death smiles at us all.
+All we can do is smile back. — Marcus Aurelius

 fim do arquivo